samir-gandhi/pipeline-example-application/README.md

 ## Before You Start

-There are a few items to configure before you can use this repository effectively.
+There are a few items to configure before you can successfully use this repository.

 ### Github Actions Secrets